Country: | PHL |

 Cities: | Quezon City |

-Previously called as Kanluran Avenue (Tagalog for west),[3] the avenue forms the western boundary of the formerly proposed 400ha Diliman Quadrangle within the former Diliman Estate also known as Hacienda de Tuason, purchased by the Philippine Commonwealth government in 1939 as the new capital to replace Manila.[4]
-It was originally planned as the new city's Central Park housing the new national government buildings (the new presidential palace, Capitol Building, and Supreme Court complex) within the 25ha elliptical site now known as the Quezon Memorial Circle.
-The quadrangle is bordered on the north by North Avenue, on the east by East Avenue, on the south by Timog (South) Avenue, and on the west by West Avenue.
-Designed by American city planner William E. Parsons and Harry Frost, in collaboration with engineer AD Williams and architects Juan Arellano and Louis Croft, the site was also to contain the 15ha national exposition grounds opposite the corner of North Avenue and EDSA (now occupied by SM North EDSA).[4]
+Previously called Kanluran Avenue (Tagalog for west),[3] the avenue forms the western boundary of the formerly proposed 400ha Diliman Quadrangle within the former Diliman Estate, also known as Hacienda de Tuason, purchased by the Philippine Commonwealth government in 1939 as the new capital to replace Manila.[4]
+It was originally planned as the new city's Central Park, housing the new national government buildings (the new presidential palace, Capitol Building, and Supreme Court complex) within the 25ha elliptical site now known as the Quezon Memorial Circle, according to the Frost Plan.
+The quadrangle is surrounded by North Avenue to the north, East Avenue to the east, Timog (South) Avenue to the south, and West Avenue to the west.[4]
 The Diliman Quadrangle had been largely undeveloped for decades due to lack of funding.
 After several revisions, the government planners moved the city center to Novaliches due to its higher elevation.[5]
-By 1976, the country's capital had been transferred back to Manila with only the Quezon Memorial built in the former capital site.
+By 1976, the country's capital had been transferred back to Manila, with only the Quezon Memorial built in the former capital site.